 As an essential element of the Group referential, the Code of Conduct sets out the behavior to be adopted, in particular with regard to the question of integrity.
 It prohibits corruption, including influence peddling, and advocates “zero tolerance” in this area.

 The Code of Conduct is complemented by a regularly updated set of anti-corruption standards.
 The Anti-Corruption Compliance Directive, which was updated in 2016, recalls the main principles and organizes the roll-out of the anti-corruption program.
-It deals, among others, with commitment, training and awareness raising, accounting and book-keeping, the assessment system and whistleblowing mechanisms.
+It deals, among others, with commitment, training and awareness raising, accounting and bookkeeping, the assessment system and whistleblowing mechanisms.
 This directive is complemented by rules that deal with more specific subjects in order to prevent the various identified risks.
-These rules relate, among others, to the due diligence process, i.e., the analysis and assessment of third parties before entering into business relations with them.
-This analysis is performed according to criteria that differ depending on the risk level associated with the type of third party.
-These provisions are incorporated in the supplier and service provider qualification process, which was harmonized in 2017-2018 in connection with the gradual roll-out of a shared database within the Group.

-Standards have been drawn up to deal with other high-risk areas, such as gifts and hospitalities, which have to be registered and approved by the line manager above given thresholds; conflicts of interest, which must be declared to the line manager; compliance programs implemented within joint-ventures; and human resources-related processes such as recruitment.
+Other standards deal with high-risk areas, such as gifts and hospitality, which have to be registered and approved by the line manager above given thresholds; conflicts of interest, which must be reported to the line manager and addressed; anti-corruption measures implemented within joint-ventures; and human resources-related processes such as recruitment.

 Awareness raising and training

 Awareness raising actions are carried out towards all employees.
 The Group’s intranet contains a section on the fight against corruption which provides employees with various media, e.g., the internal standards or guides such as the booklet entitled Prevention and fight against corruption.
 Poster campaigns communicating the key messages in the risk areas are organized on a regular basis; the latest one was launched in mid-2018.
 An initial anti-corruption e-learning course was rolled out in 2011 in 12 languages, followed by a more in-depth e-learning module in 2015.
-This module is accessible to all employees and mandatory for the targeted personal (approximately 30,000 employees).
-New employees are also required to follow these e-learning courses.
+This module is accessible to all employees and mandatory for the targeted personal (approximately 45,000 employees) and new hires.

-More targeted training courses are also provided for the most highly exposed functions, whether by the corporate or segments Compliance teams or by the Compliance Officers in the subsidiaries.
-In-depth training is available to the Compliance Officers and a digital training program, intended more specifically for new Compliance Officers, was launched in early 2019.
+More targeted training courses are also provided for the functions viewed as highly exposed (such as procurement and human resources), whether by the corporate or segments Compliance teams or by the Compliance Officers in the subsidiaries.
+Several online and face-to-face training sessions are organized every year for the Compliance Officers.

 Feedback of information